TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 - Example: `favorites=true`

 ### Location Header (menu)
-- Description: Displays a header that describes the user's current location and some options allow for changing the location of nearby transportation options.
+- Description: Displays a header that lets the user change their current location to a different location by searching.
+If using the locationCode API, the user can change to any authorized hub location.
+If using the Coordinates API, the user can change to any location.
 - Requirements: Cookies allowed.
 Should work with the default cookie preservation behavior of WebView Safari.
 Do not clear session cookies.
 - Parameter Name: `menu`
 - Parameter Values: